How To Stay Fit In January Lockdown

 Dry January is not a new thing and I do realize that this is not a new idea I am proposing here, but I feel like most people still underestimate the power of alcohol’s empty calories.
 Especially when the activity levels have decreased rapidly.

 It’s cold, damp, it rains a lot.
 Very few of us are determined enough to go out for a 5k run or a workout in the park right now.
 And I get it.
-I have done a lot more computer work, enrolled on a course, I am working on self-development a lot, but that means sitting down a lot.
-And that, combined with alcohol is a little bit of a lethal combination.
+I’ve done a lot more computer work, enrolled on a course, I’m working on self-development a lot, but that means sitting down a lot too.
+And that, combined with alcohol is a lethal combination.

 Give dry January a go and you will see that the weight is a lot easier to maintain.
-Average beer or wine serving can give you additional 150 – 180 calories, which, once in a while is not much, but a drink every day means extra 1 000 kcal a week, which is a very dense meal.
-Doing this on a regular basis means slow weight gain creeping up on you.
+Average beer or wine serving can give you additional 150 – 180 calories, which, once in a while is not much.
+But a drink or two every day means extra 1 000+ kcal a week, which is a very dense meal.
+Doing this on a regular basis means slow weight gain and hindered results.

 #2 START A FOOD JOURNAL

-By staying at home a lot, whether it’s furlough or you are working from home, it’s incredibly easy to lose track of what you’ve eaten.
+By staying at home a lot, whether it’s furlough or working from home, it’s incredibly easy to lose track of what you’ve eaten.

 You probably think: “I had breakfast, lunch, snack and dinner.”

-More likely, it looks something like this: “Breakfast, snack, coffee with biscuits, lunch, cuppa with biscuits, dinner, leftover mince pies from Christmas drenched in cream (because everyone bought tons), topped up with a glass of wine or a beer.”
+More likely, it looks something like this: “Breakfast, snack, coffee with biscuits, lunch, cuppa with biscuits, dinner, leftover mince pies from Christmas drenched in cream (because everyone bought tons as if the world was supposed to end), topped up with a glass of wine or a beer.”

 By starting a food journal, you will be able to keep a close eye on how much and, most importantly, what have you consumed.
 Be honest with you and write everything, even glass of water, which is an excellent way to track hydration too.

 Learning to be honest with yourself takes time.
-Don’t be alarmed if this process takes you a little longer, it’s totally normal to hold back on this.
+Don’t be alarmed if tits takes you a little longer, it’s totally normal to hold back.
 Most people “lie” if asked what they’ve eaten during the day.
 I believe it’s not lying as such, but most of us honestly don’t remember every single thing they picked up as a snack and some of us don’t consider a takeaway cup of coffee as a “meal”.
-Just remember to log everything and don’t feel guilty, the food tracker is there for you to use as a tool, not to feel bad about yourself.
+Just remember to log everything and don’t feel guilty, the food tracker is there for you to use as a tool, not to make you feel bad about yourself.